aashishdugar/InstagramApp/README.md

 ### Setup Instructions
 The base requirements for these are a Python evironment(basically an interpreter.
 You can use the terminal,IDEs or notebooks after you have the interpreter) and that's it.

-* Then after that, on linux you can do the following - sudo apt-get install ffmpeg
+* Then after that, on <b>Linux</b> you can do the following-

+      sudo apt-get install ffmpeg